Travel Value Finder

 3. Budgeting for Seasonal Stay

-I calculated all costs for a 3–6 month stay:
+I calculated the costs of living in Portugal for a 3–6 month stay:

 Tip: Include a buffer for unexpected costs, currency exchange, and travel insurance.